GiantsDev/Giants/MagicBeans/Beanbag/SelfIdentityBean/README.md

 # SelfIdentityBean

 # Purpose: Placeholder for SelfIdentityBean

-# Description: [To be completed]